-For the successful translation of RNA technology into a drug, it must meet key requirements, including cell-type-selective delivery and pharmacological activity.
-It must also overcome challenges in chemistry and manufacturing, before moving into clinical development.
+For the successful translation of RNA technology into a drug, it must meet key requirements, including cell-type-selective delivery and pharmacological activity before moving into clinical development.

 All indications that we identify as potential targets for our technology go through our process of proof and selection, often working with collaborators from world leading academic institutions.
 This includes pre-clinical proof-of-concept, chemistry, manufacturing and controls development, non-clinical safety assessment and clinical trial design.

 Current pre-clinical programmes

 Rather than decreasing gene function, mRNA delivery is an exciting new method of introducing messenger RNA activity into the cell, in conditions where this is of therapeutic interest.
 This way improved gene expression is achieved without having to make permanent changes to the genome, thus avoiding safety concerns.

 We have already demonstrated our ability to deliver functional mRNA in vivo and are actively exploring new opportunities in this space.